Requesting compensation from the municipality

 Requirements

-The Requirements for getting compensation are:
+The Requirements receiving compensation are:

-• The congregation knew about the situation.
+• The municipality was aware of the situation.

 Term